khemerak/ntm/README.md

 `ntm` is a lightning-fast, zero-friction CLI media downloader written in Go.
 It acts as a smart wrapper around `yt-dlp`, but removes the headache of managing Python dependencies, keeping binaries updated, or struggling with slow single-threaded download speeds.

 Just give it a URL, and it does the rest.
+(Currently supporting only YouTube URL.)

 ## Features